MinaProtocol/mina/rfcs/0000-frontier-listener.md

 One way to do this would be to track a reference count for each piece of `Work` in the table of proofs, but this table of references probably shouldn't be part the transition frontier itself as it's completely unrelated.

 We'd like to have a way for other parts of the system to incrementally build up datastructures based on the breadcrumbs that are being added and removed to the frontier.

+Other examples of such an abstraction:
+  - managing the transaction pool
+  - tracking information for consensus optimization

 ## Detailed design